 - Saving outside the business

-- Balancing business reinvestment with personal wealth-building
+- Managing the tradeoff between reinvestment and personal wealth-building

-- Limiting long-term dependence on the business
+- Reducing long-term overdependence on the business itself

-3. Supporting Retirement Planning Designed for Owners
+3. It Can Support Retirement Planning Built for Owners

 SEP IRA